MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-get-ready-business.md

 > You can get back to the Role Centre by selecting the company name in the upper left corner.

 ## <a name="company-information"></a>Company Information
 Under **Company Settings** you can view and edit setup information about the current company, much of this was prefilled if you completed the **Set Up Company** assisted setup when signing up for [!INCLUDE[d365fin](includes/d365fin_md.md)].
-If you want to change the company logo, contact information, bank settings, or tax information, you can do it from this window.
+If you want to change the company logo, contact information, bank settings, or tax information, you can do it from this page.

 ## <a name="adding-users-and-permissions"></a>Adding Users and Permissions
 If you need to add more users, this is done from Office 365 Admin Centre.
 For more information, see [Add Users to Office 365 for business](https://support.office.com/en-us/article/Add-users-to-Office-365-for-business-435ccec3-09dd-4587-9ebd-2f3cad6bc2bc).
-Once users are created in Office 365, they can be imported into the **Users** window by using the **Get Users from Office 365** action.
+Once users are created in Office 365, they can be imported into the **Users** page by using the **Get Users from Office 365** action.
 You can then proceed to assign permissions to users and to organise them in user groups.
 For more information, see [Managing Users and Permissions](ui-how-users-permissions.md).

 ## <a name="getting-help"></a>Getting Help
 In [!INCLUDE[d365fin](includes/d365fin_md.md)] you will find tooltips that can help guide you through the various business processes.
 In each tooltip you will find a link called **Get Help** that takes you to product Help.
 The question mark in the upper right corner also points you to product Help.

 ## <a name="next-steps"></a>Next Steps
 Based on your migrated data, you can now proceed to create new sales or purchase documents.
-Use the **My Company** section of your **Home** window to quickly create a new sales quote, sales invoice, sales order, purchase invoice, or payment registration.
+Use the **My Company** section of your **Home** page to quickly create a new sales quote, sales invoice, sales order, purchase invoice, or payment registration.

 ## <a name="see-also"></a>See Also
 [Getting Started](product-get-started.md)